Eddie Royal: Denver Broncos

-Royal was drafted in the second round (42nd overall) of the 2008 NFL Draft by the Denver Broncos.
+Royal was selected in the second round (42nd overall) of the 2008 NFL draft by the Denver Broncos.

-Royal started and played in his first NFL regular season game on September 8, 2008 in a 41-14 road win over the Oakland Raiders.
-He caught nine balls for 146 yards and one touchdown in his debut.
+Royal started and played in his first NFL regular season game on September 8, 2008, in a 41–14 road win over the Oakland Raiders.
+He had nine receptions for 146 yards and one touchdown in his debut.
 Royal's 146 receiving yards were the most by any wide receiver in the first week of the 2008 NFL regular season.
 His nine receptions were the most by a rookie making his debut for the Broncos.
 Royal's first career touchdown catch came in the first quarter of the game on a 26-yard pass from former Broncos quarterback Jay Cutler.
 Royal's opening week performance yielded voters on NFL.com to select him as the Diet Pepsi NFL Rookie of the Week out of five finalists.

-In Royal's second game of the season, he caught five passes for 37 yards and one touchdown, as part of a 39-38 Broncos home win over the San Diego Chargers.
+In Royal's second game of the season, he caught five passes for 37 yards and one touchdown, as part of a 39–38 Broncos home win over the San Diego Chargers.
 His touchdown catch came with 24 seconds left in the game on a 4th and 4 from San Diego's four-yard-line.
-The catch made the score 38-37 Chargers; however, the Broncos subsequently went for a two-point conversion, in which Royal caught a pass from Cutler, thus, giving the Broncos a one-point victory.
-In Week 10, a game in which the Broncos defeated the Cleveland Browns on the road in comeback fashion, 34-30, Royal caught six passes for 164 yards, including a 93-yard touchdown pass.
+The catch made the score 38–37 Chargers; however, the Broncos subsequently went for a two-point conversion, in which Royal caught a pass from Cutler, thus, giving the Broncos a one-point victory.
+In Week 10, a game in which the Broncos defeated the Cleveland Browns on the road in comeback fashion, 34–30, Royal caught six passes for 164 yards, including a 93-yard touchdown pass.
 The performance earned him the honor of Diet Pepsi NFL Rookie of the Week for the second time in his career.

-On November 30, 2008, in a 34-17 Broncos road victory over the New York Jets, Royal set a franchise record for most touchdowns (5) and receiving yards (757) for a rookie in one season after catching five passes for 84 yards and a touchdown.
+On November 30, 2008, in a 34–17 Broncos road victory over the New York Jets, Royal set a franchise record for most touchdowns (5) and receiving yards (757) for a rookie in one season after catching five passes for 84 yards and a touchdown.